Material & Shape Identification

 04. Frequently Asked Questions

-There are iconic examples where packaging structure alone has created long-term brand recall.
-Kinder Joy is remembered as much for its egg-shaped plastic shell as for the chocolate inside it.
-Toblerone’s triangular prism pack is instantly recognisable even without branding.
-Pringles disrupted the chips category by replacing fragile packets with a cylindrical can that protects the product, stacks easily, and feels premium.
+There are products where the packaging structure has done more for brand recall than the product itself.
+Kinder Joy is remembered as much for its egg-shaped shell as for what is inside it.
+Toblerone's triangular prism is instantly recognisable without a single word of branding.
+Pringles disrupted an entire snack category not by making better crisps, but by replacing a fragile packet with a cylindrical can that protects the product, stacks cleanly, and feels considered.

 Let’s Build Something Iconic